kanaka/noVNC-js1k/README.md

 noVNC-js1k has the following limited functionality:

 * Raw encoding
+* Mouse movement
-* Mouse movement and left mouse button clicks
+* Left mouse button clicks
-* Keyboard input (some symbols are on the wrong keys)
+* Keyboard input (a few symbols are on the wrong keys)
 * Encryption (wss://) support
 * Works in Chrome and Firefox (any browser with native WebSocket support)